Build

 m otatools-package

-The factory images and update package will be in out/release-raven-BUILD_NUMBER.
+The factory images and update package will be in releases/BUILD_NUMBER/release-raven-BUILD_NUMBER.
 The update zip performs a full OS installation so it can be used to update from any previous version.
 More efficient incremental updates are used for official over-the-air GrapheneOS updates and can be generated by keeping around past signed target_files zips and generating incremental updates from those to the most recent signed target_files zip.

 See the install page for information on how to use the factory images.
 See the usage guide section on sideloading updates for information on how to use the update packages.

-Running script/release.sh also generates channel metadata for the update server.
+Running script/generate-release.sh also generates channel metadata for the update server.
 If you configured the Updater client URL and set the build to include it (see the information on OFFICIAL_BUILD above), you can push signed over-the-air updates via the update system.
 Simply upload the update package to the update server along with the channel metadata for the release channel, and it will be pushed out to the update client.
 The DEVICE-beta and DEVICE-stable metadata provide the Beta and Stable release channels used by the update client.
 The DEVICE-testing metadata provides an internal testing channel for the OS developers, which can be temporarily enabled using adb shell setprop sys.update.channel testing.
 The name is arbitrary and you can also use any other name for internal testing channels.

 For GrapheneOS itself, the testing channel is used to push out updates to developer devices, followed by a sample future release to test that the release which is about to be pushed out to the Beta channel is able to update to a future release.
 Once it's tested internally, the release is pushed out to the Beta channel, and finally to the Stable channel after public testing.
 A similar approach is recommended for derivatives of GrapheneOS.